The Pros and Cons of Painting Brick Surfaces

 Painting Exterior Brick Surfaces

-CONS: Painting exterior brick is a challenging painting project requiring a tremendous amount of preparation and physical labor.
-Research for the proper selection of products to clean and coat the brick surface should be done in advance, and I advise consulting with a local painting expert who understands your climate and the kind of bricks you have.
+CONS: Painting exterior brick is a challenging project, which requires a tremendous amount of preparation and physical labor.
+Before you start, research the proper selection of products to clean and coat the brick surface, which will be appropriate for your climate and the kind of bricks you have.
 Not all bricks are created equal!
 There are several different types, each needing a chemically compatible approach for prep and finish phases.

-Efflorescence, the white power that forms from salts migrating to the surface must be removed with a wire brush.
-Dirt, mold and mildew should be cleaned off with a power washer using a high quality cleaning solution.
+Efflorescence, the white powder that forms from salts migrating to the surface, must be removed with a wire brush.
+Clean off dirt, mold, and mildew with a power washer, using a high quality cleaning solution.
 If that doesn't do the trick, it may be necessary to sandblast to achieve an absolutely clean surface.
 Any residual mold will continue to grow.

-Cracks and mortar should be in good repair.
+Fix cracks and make sure mortar is in good repair.
 If not, repointing is necessary.
-In some cases, a brick conditioner should also be applied and also should be allowed to dry for several days.
+In some cases, a brick conditioner should also be applied and allowed to dry for several days.

 Painting Interior Brick Surfaces

-PROS: An exceptionally talented painter can make an old brick wall or fireplace look more modern and in some interior spaces, there's an advantage to painting dark bricks to brighten things up.
+PROS: An exceptionally talented painter can make an old brick wall or fireplace look more modern and in some interior spaces, painting dark bricks will brighten things up.
 In contrast to exterior brick, the process is easier, with less risk of damage.

-CONS: "Once painted you can NEVER go back to [the] natural brick look again," said Woodbridge Environmental in an in-depth conversation on Hometalk.com about painting brick fireplace surrounds.
+CONS: "Once painted you can NEVER go back to natural brick look again," says Woodbridge Environmental Tiptophouse.com about painting brick fireplace surrounds.
 The porous quality of brick means it will soak up paint like a sponge.
 Removing paint later is typically unsuccessful, as residual paint remains in nooks and crannies.

-Although less physically demanding, painting an interior brick wall or fireplace is still time consuming.
-Paint can be rolled on to the surface of the brick, but a paintbrush must be used to paint mortar and to catch drips and areas where paint leaks out of pores.
-Attention to detail is critical - this is not the kind of paint job for a beginner or someone who prefers to make small improvements.
-In the same Hometalk conversation, experienced contractor Kevin Stevens recommended spraying as the best method for painting brick.
+Although less physically demanding than covering exterior brick, painting an interior brick wall or fireplace is still time consuming.
+You can roll paint onto the surface of the brick, but you'll need a paintbrush to paint mortar and to catch drips and areas where paint leaks out of pores.
+Attention to detail is critical -- this is not the kind of paint job for a beginner or someone who prefers to make small improvements.
+Experienced contractor Kevin Stevens recommends spraying as the best method for painting brick.

-Expect to buy at least twice the amount of paint compared to painting a wall of the same size, including the appropriate cleaning solutions, primers and heavy duty paint brushes and rollers.
+Expect to buy at least twice the amount of paint you'd need for a non-brick wall of the same size, including the appropriate cleaning solutions, primers, and heavy-duty paint brushes and rollers.
 High quality products are the only way to guarantee this type of improvement will look great for a long time.

-Best advice: When in doubt, seek a consultation with a professional who can help you decide if this is something you want to tackle yourself.
-Painting brick looks easy, but it's a pretty nuanced project.
+BEST ADVICE: When in doubt, consult a professional painter who can help you decide if this is something you want to tackle yourself.
+Painting brick looks easy, but it's actually a pretty complex project.